Fitbit Charge 4 full review

 To make it easier, here are the available Charge 4 bands in all their glory.
 They fit both the new Charge 4 and the older Charge 3.

-The Charge 4 boasts one of Fitbit’s longest-ever battery life spans, at up to seven days.
+The Charge 4 boasts one of Fitbit’s longest-ever battery life spans, at up to seven days - bettered only by the Inspire 2's 10 days.
 Compare that to the Apple Watch, which has an 18-hour battery life and usually requires an overnight charge.

 Of course, battery life varies with use and other factors.
 Fitbit claims that it will last up to five hours with continuous GPS use.
 Apple says that its smartwatch lasts an hour longer with GPS use.